iAmMe27/WoD/PostInstall.md

 ![F4SE Upscaling Menu](img/UpscalingMenu.jpg)

 ### Extra Gameplay Stuff Category
+1. Full Body First Person - allows you to see your body in first person.
+Currently has some issues with NAF/NSFW anims but once fixed, this mod will be enabled out of the box.
-1. Unleveled World - this will remove level caps on enemies and loot, meaning you will run into enemies who are much higher level than you but also the guns you find can be better.
+2. Unleveled World - this will remove level caps on enemies and loot, meaning you will run into enemies who are much higher level than you but also the guns you find can be better.
-2. Uneducated Shooter - this adds weapon inertia and QE leaning, like in other games such as Rainbow Six Siege.
+3. Uneducated Shooter - this adds weapon inertia and QE leaning, like in other games such as Rainbow Six Siege.

 ### AMD & Intel GPU Fixes
 1. WoD - AMD Fixes - this mod fixes a few texture/mesh issues specific to AMD and some Intel GPUs.